elderfo/use-dispatch-action/README.md

 };
 ```

 Only know the State type?
-The Action type will be inferred from the reducer, if possible.
+The Action type can be inferred from the reducer as long as the actions are typed.

 ```typescript
 const Component = () => {